marekjm/viuavm/README.markdown

 A simple, bytecode driven, register-based virtual machine.

-It is a project to learn how such software is created and to help me in my computer language implementation studies.
+It is a project I do to learn how such software is created and to help me in my computer language implementation studies.

 ----